Just a half hour ride from Naples and about 40 minutes from Positano by hydrofoil, Capri is synonymous with impossible glamour, style, and celebrity.

 Related Post: 8 Things You Must Do In Naples

 You have to go to the Blue Grotto when you are in Capri.

 Take a taxi from the central piazza – the ride is lovely.
 You only actually spend about 2 minutes inside the grotto, but its a magical!
 If at all possible this should be on your must do list!

 The most lovely way to see Capri is by boat.
 Take an excursion and see the island from the ocean. stop off at little beaches, have a swim, float around and be completely wowed.

 Related Post: Things You Probably Didn’t Know About Pompeii

 7.Take The Chairlift To Monte Solaro

-This is the highest point on the island,and the views are so spectacular they will remain imprinted in your mind forever.
+This is the highest point on the island and the views from up here are spectacular.

 |Da Luigi, Capri|